-The Board of Directors has the following standing committees: Audit, Compensation and Organization, Executive,
+The Board of Directors has the following standing committees: Audit, Compensation and Organization, Executive, Finance, and Governance.

-Audit Committee Met 5 times in 2018
+Audit Committee Met 5 times in 2019

-Gerald B. Smith (Chair)
+Gerald B. Smith (Chair) Olivier Leonetti Deborah L. McCoy Sandra Pianalto Dorothy C. Thompson

-Christopher M. Connor Deborah L. McCoy Sandra Pianalto Dorothy C. Thompson The functions of the Audit Committee include assisting the Board in overseeing:
+The functions of the Audit Committee include assisting the Board in overseeing:

-- the integrity of our financial statements and its systems of internal accounting and financial controls; - the independence, qualifications and performance of our independent auditor; - the performance of our internal auditors; - the cybersecurity program as part of the risk oversight function; and - our compliance with legal and regulatory requirements.
+- the integrity of our financial statements and our systems of internal accounting and financial controls; - the independence, qualifications and performance of our independent auditor; - the performance of our internal auditors; - the cybersecurity program as part of the risk oversight function; and - our compliance with legal and regulatory requirements.